abhishekagarwalnpl/QHAL-copy/specs/metadata.rst

     executing single qubit gates on qubit0; **ERROR_RATE** (1,2) indicates
     the average error rate when executing gates two qubit gates on qubit0 and qubit1 with (where applicable) 1 being the control qubit and 2 the target one.
-Multiple matrixes can be returned to define the behaviour of different gates.
+Multiple matrices can be returned to define the behaviour of different gates.
 Optionally the values can be provided as intervals.

 - Example: